agentic-profile/cloud-a2a-mcp-quickstart/README.md

 ### Local Testing

-The project includes several test events for different MCP methods:
+The project includes several test events for different MCP methods and A2A endpoints:

 ```bash
 # Test initialize method